milos-pujic/cypress-cucumber-e2e-tests/README.md

 That will start Restful Booker Platform locally.

 After everything is up and running you will have Restful Booker Platform available at `http://localhost`.

+## Local Kubernetes Environment with minikube

+Before you proceed, you should install and configure minikube using [this guide](./docs/minikube-guide.md).

+After minikube has been properly installed and started on your machine, open the terminal inside `<local_path>\cypress-cucumber-e2e-tests` and use the following command:

+    kubectl apply -f .kubes/restful-booker-platform.yml ``
+That will start Restful Booker Platform locally.

+After everything is up and running you will have Restful Booker Platform available at `http://kube.local`.

 ## Gherkin standards and rules